jlroo/node-app/README.md

 INFO[0061] Started container...                          container="acdf3435-ee54-418b-bdcf-05f3ed210b52/web"
 INFO[0061] Started container...                          container="acdf3435-ee54-418b-bdcf-05f3ed210b52/mongo"
 ```

-Now app should be up and running in the open port :80 of the cluster web container.
-We can see the
-running containers in the cluster with the following command: `ecs-cli ps`
+Now app should be up and running, you can access the app in the selected open port of the cluster (:80) for the app web container.
+We can see also see the running containers in the cluster with the following command: `ecs-cli ps`

 ```
 > ecs-cli ps